 EXIT of the Day: EXIT 81 I-95s To: I-4 & State Road 451 to Wilmington, NC

 Except for the possible exception of Babe Ruth no other athlete is more famous than Michael Jordan.
 Upcoming is NOT Michael's birthplace.
 Michael Jordan was born in Brooklyn, New York.
 But upcoming is State Road 451 to Wilmington, North Carolina.
 Wilmington was where Michael grew up.
-No doubt Mike has crossed and criss crossed this very interchange numerous times-- for you a crossroad with greatness no doubt!.
+No doubt Mike has crossed and criss crossed this very interchange numerous times-- so this Exit maks it for you an intersection with greatness no doubt!
+You are in the footsteps of Air Jordan here folks.
+Wow!
 And given that he IS so famous, we will take any opportunity to trumpet his North Carolina roots even so slim as to notify you about upcoming intersection that leads you back to his adolescence.

 We all know that during his pro career, Michael Jordan surpassed greatness.
 He scored 32,292 points, earned six NBA championships and five NBA MVP titles, and made 14 All-Star Game appearances.
 He is, by acclamation, the greatest basketball player to ever live.

 But back in 1978, Michael Jordan was just another kid in the gym, along with 50 or so of his classmates, trying out for the Emsley A. Laney High School varsity basketball team.
 According to Newsweek Magazine, there were 15 roster spots.
 Jordan—then a 15-year-old sophomore — was only 5’ 10”.
 The Future Air Jordan could not yet dunk.
 So he did NOT get a spot on Varsity.
 He was cut.